danfmaia/CodeQuery-API/gateway/README.md

 ## Troubleshooting

 - **API Key Issues**: Ensure that the API key is correctly set in your environment variables and the `.env` file on the EC2 instance.
-- **ngrok URL Mismatch**: If the Core’s ngrok URL is not synchronizing correctly, check the S3 bucket for the current values and verify that the Gateway exposed URL is configured properly, and correctly set in `GATEWAY_BASE_URL` (Core-side variable).
+- **ngrok URL Mismatch**: If the Core's ngrok URL is not synchronizing correctly, check the S3 bucket for the current values and verify that the Gateway exposed URL is configured properly, and correctly set in `GATEWAY_BASE_URL` (Core-side variable).
 - **Permission Errors**: Verify that the EC2 instance and S3 bucket have the correct IAM roles and permissions.

 ## License